codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 CFF `license-url` maps to CodeMeta `license`.
 CFF `license` maps to CodeMeta `license` following the pattern `https://spdx.org/licenses/<value of CFF license>.html`.
+In analogy, any and all items in a given list of licenses that CFF `license` accepts maps to CodeMeta `license`.

 ### `version`/`softwareVersion` <=> `version`